hcorrada/ismb2015/index.Rmd

 - State-of-the-art computational and statistical analysis platform
 - We develop and apply methods for these analyses in this platform
-- Our collaborators take part in analysis in this platform
+- Our collaborators perform analysis in this platform

 ---